kinjal-luhar/QAssurify/qa_agent/README.md

-# Strict QA Agent
+# Strict QA Agent (CLI Only)

-A comprehensive, automated QA testing framework for web applications.
+A comprehensive, automated QA testing framework for web applications, now focused on a CLI-only workflow.
 The Strict QA Agent acts like a real QA tester but with stricter validation and automated execution.

 ## 🎯 Features